 - You should not consult collaborators or references while writing your solutions. - Unless otherwise specified, you may collaborate with any number of other students in the class, or consult any outside references to develop your solutions.
 You may brainstorm, write on a whiteboard, and even completely solve the problem with others.
 You may even learn a complete solution during office hours with the course staff.
-But you should write up your own solutions without collaboration. - Exceptions to the policy above: If somehow you wind up with solutions written by me or the course staff, you may not consult this source.
-Outside of official channels like office hours or Ed, you should not get help from someone who is not currently enrolled in the class. - You should feel free to ask any clarifying questions regarding the collaboration policy. - You should list all collaborators and external references used in your collaboration statement. - A portion of each homework assignment may be designated as a no-collaboration portion, in which case you may not collaborate with other students or consult outside references.
+But you should write up your own solutions without collaboration. - There are some exceptions to the policy above: If somehow you wind up with solutions written by me or the course staff (this year or in any previous years), you may not consult this source.
+Outside of official channels like office hours or Piazza, you should also not get help from someone who is not currently enrolled in the class. - You should feel free to ask any clarifying questions regarding the collaboration policy. - You should list all collaborators and external references used in your collaboration statement. - A portion of each homework assignment may be designated as a no-collaboration portion, in which case you may not collaborate with other students or consult outside references.
 You may still discuss the problem with course staff.
 The purpose of these problems are to give you experience solving an entire problem start-to-finish on your own before the exams.